visionmedia/page.js/Readme.md

 page('/user/:user/edit', edit)
 ```

-  Likewise `*` may be used as catch-alls after all routes
+  Likewise `*` can be used as catch-alls after all routes
   acting as a 404 handler, before all routes, in-between and
   so on.
 For example: